 In some populations or regions around the world, dangerous diseases still exist (endemic).
 Some of them include polio, hepatitis B, and cholera.
 We are still at risk of getting these diseases if we don't get vaccinated against them.

 When we become adults, our immune system becomes more robust, which means that the elderly and young children are susceptible to these dangerous diseases.
 When we strengthen our immune system very early and late in life, we reduce the mortality rate.

 If we have enough people getting vaccinated, we prevent dangerous diseases from spreading out.
 That means that many people in a population are protected, even those who have weak immunity.
 This is referred to as herd immunity or herd protection.
 This is quite important since not all can defend themselves through vaccines.
 Some people have allergies and can't, while others can't respond to these vaccines.

 We rely on antimicrobial drugs such as antibiotics when we want to treat infectious diseases.
-However, these drugs sometimes become less effective because overuse leads to contagious diseases developing resistance to these drugs.
-Vaccines help by reducing treatment drug dependence, and this means drug treatment resistance will not be rampant since many people will now have protection from these deadly diseases.
+However, these drugs sometimes become less effective because overuse leads to developing resistance to these drugs.
+Vaccines help by reducing treatment on drug dependence, and this means drug treatment resistance will not be rampant since many people will now have protection from these deadly diseases.